YuriyIvon/DatabaseBenchmark/README.md

 * `ExistingValuesOverride` - provides a specific array of values to pick a random value from.
 Can be particularly useful in case "distinct" queries are too slow on the database being tested.
 * `ExistingValuesSourceTableName` - provides an alternative table to select existing values from.
 * `ExistingValuesSourceColumnName` - provides an alternative column name to select existing values from.
 * `MinCollectionLength` - minimum random collection length.
-Is equal to `1` by default.
+Default value is `1`.
 * `MaxCollectionLength` - maximum random collection length.
-Is equal to `10` by default.
+Default value is `10`.
 * `MinNumericValue` - minimum numeric value.
-Is equal to `0` by default.
+Default value is `0`.
 * `MaxNumericValue` - maximum numeric value.
-Is equal to `100` by default.
+Default value is `100`.
-* `MinDateTimeValue` - minimum date time value.
+* `MinDateTimeValue` - minimum date-time value.
 Is equal to the current date and time minus 10 years by default.
-* `MaxDateTimeValue` - maximum date time value.
+* `MaxDateTimeValue` - maximum date-time value.
 Is equal to the current date and time by default.
 * `DateTimeValueStep` - date time value step in `D.HH:MM:SS` format.
 Is `0.00:00:01` by default, which corresponds to 1 second.
 * `MinStringValueLength` - minimum random string length.
-Is equal to `1` by default.
+Default value is `1`.
 * `MaxStringValueLength` - maximum random string length.
-Is equal to `10` by default.
+Default value is `10`.
 * `AllowedCharacters` - characters to be used when generating a random string.
 By default contains uppercase Latin letters and digits.

 ## Limitations<a name="limitations"></a>